alisha-dsz/100-days-of-code-python/README.md

 * Work with JSON and CSV for structured data storage.
 * Learn and practice Pandas for data processing.
 * Practice exception handling and debugging.
+* Learn how to interact with external APIs.
+* Process JSON responses from APIs.
+* Build applications that use real-world API data.
 * Automate repetitive tasks using Python.
 * Work with email automation and SMTP.
 * Build applications that maintain data between sessions.